 BIOL 333.
 HUMAN ANATOMY AND PHYSIOLOGY II.
 5 Credits.
+Pre-requisites: BIOL 332.

 The second in a three-quarter sequence covering the structure and function of the human body.
 Intended for students with significant background in biology and chemistry who are pursuing health care careers.
 A laboratory is included each quarter.